aaronr7734/team-8-project/reports/report-07.md

 ## 3. Next Steps

-Now that the midterm presentation is over, we are able to fully dive into coding this week. blah blah i have to resume this later
+Now that the midterm presentation is over, we are able to fully dive into coding this week.
+For starters, Jennie assigned deadlines for this week to make sure we, as a team, start coding this week and have something for our weekly Tuesday meeting.
+Going forward, we are finally deciding what framework to use since our original thought was to use Django and ReactJS.
+As of right now, we are definitely using Django but we also had the thought of using Bootstrap so our next step is to look further into that.
+Additionally, our next step for the website overall is to have our home page adjusted to where we fully like it and have the goal of getting some functions to work.
+We know that we are not going to accomplish all of our functions this week but we are starting them which is some progress.
+Lastly, we want to make sure to communicate fluently between the front-end (Jennie, Ceanna, and Elizabeth) and back-end (Aaron, Chase, and Jessica) to make sure we are on the same page and record the progress being made throughout this week and future weeks to come.